Photographs by Massimo Iannetti

 Victoria Park

-Also known as Victoria Fountain, this elaborate Victorian gothic drinking fountain, made of marble, granite and stone, was the gift of the wealthy philanthropist Angela Burdett-Coutts to the visitors and locals of Victoria Park in the East End of London.
+Also known as Victoria Fountain, this Victorian drinking fountain – made of marble, granite and stone – was the gift of the wealthy philanthropist Angela Burdett-Coutts to the visitors and locals of Victoria Park in the East End of London.

 It is said to have cost £6,000, a fortune in those days, and its opening in 1862 was attended by 10,000 spectators.
 In 1975, the fountain was given Grade II* listed status by Historic England.
 In 2011, the fountain was refurbished as part of a major restoration of Victoria Park.